 In traditionally preparing the land, in early spring, after the spring rains stop, the land is plowed with Iranian plows.
 After 10-15 days, the land is plowed again.
 If the land has clods, open the plow and crush the clods by trowel.
 After two or three weeks, they plow the land again twice in perpendicular directions.
 Before the third plowing, spread rotten animal manure.
 By doing this job, the land is partially cleared of weeds as well as the creation of a suitable substrate for cultivation.

-In this way, the land is plotted and the length and width of the plots are determined about the slope of the land and the strength of the water.
+In this way, the land is plotted and the length and width of the plots are determined by the slope of the land and the strength of the water.
 Usually, the width and length of the plots are between 10 *4 to 10 * 100 meters.
 In mechanized saffron cultivation, the land is plowed deeply in the autumn of the year before planting with a plow.
 In spring, after the spring rains stop, the soil is plowed moderately.

 They remove the weeds.
 In August or September, after spreading 40-80 tons of animal manure and 200 kg of ammonium phosphate, they turn the land into a Faro and prepare it for cultivation.
 (Of course, nutritionists recommend that about 250 kg of potassium sulfate be mixed with the soil at this stage)